 With access to more than 500 lenders, Enness will be able to go straight to the source of the most competitive finance package.
 Your broker will also be able to introduce you to specialists and advisors who can support you in structuring your property portfolio, if this is helpful.

-If you are looking to release equity from your property or add to your property portfolio, get in touch.
+If you are looking to release equity from your property or add to your property portfolio, get in touch to discuss your property portfolio financing needs.
 Enness’ team in Jersey would be delighted to answer any questions you have, and one of Enness’ expert brokers will be delighted to help.Request a Callback

 The UK is home to one of the most liquid, competitive, and complicated mortgage markets in the world.